 Golden Hot Wings and Cajun Wings at Wings Over Broadway (Credit: Jackie Tran)

 Since Broadway’s subterranean wing scene has nothing on Wings Over Broadway, stay above ground and go spicy with Cajun or Golden Hot.
 Maybe even the Afterburner Challenge, if you dare.

 Keep up with Wings Over Broadway on Facebook.

 1908 S. Country Club Rd.

 Sriracha Teriyaki Wings at the Wooden Nickel Tavern in Tucson (Credit: Adam Lehrman)

-The best day to stroll in is on Wednesday for fifty-cent wing night.
-Two bucks scores you four wings with four different flavors to choose from.
-There’s teriyaki, hot, barbecue and garlic parmesan.
+The best day to stroll in is on Wednesday for fifty-cent wing night (dine-in only).
+Flavors include hot, BBQ, raspberry chipotle, garlic parm, naked, and teriyaki.
 Also, not listed on the menu is Sriracha Teriyaki (pictured).

 For more information, visit woodennickeltucson.com.